rahulyhg/lilium-cms/README.md

 ## Known Issues ##

 ### nginx ###
-The latest **nginx** setup tests reflected an issue with session constancy, and is still experimental.
+The latest **nginx** setup tests reflected no issue with session constancy, but the setup is still experimental.
 Sockets seem to be working fine unless the session gets flushed.

 ### pm2 ###
-Lilium should be able to run under **pm2**, but has been showing some weird behaviours probably due to variables not being shared between instances.
+Lilium should be able to run under **pm2**, but has been showing some weird behaviours when forked into multiple threads, probably due to variables not being shared between instances.

 ## Contributors ##